 Translation is one of those professions that people have no real idea about.
-Are we sitting with quills, poring over a dictionary?
+Are we sitting with ink pots and quills, poring over a dictionary?
 What do we do all day?
 Isn't it just a hobby?
 Can't anyone who has learnt a bit of a language translate?
-Are we not all redundant now thanks to Google?
-Here we debunk several myths which surround the translation and localisation industry.
+Are we not all redundant now, thanks to Google Translate and AI?